KinderCare Early Foundations® Preschool Program

 Through independent exploration, structured activities, and hands-on learning, children develop a variety of skills and knowledge in areas like early literacy, mathematics, science, Spanish and social skills.

 We're proud of the work we do.
-In fact, KinderCare creates its programs to align to approximately 140 learning standards that progress sequentially across six developmental domains.
+In fact, KinderCare creates its preschool curriculum and programs to align to approximately 140 learning standards that progress sequentially across six developmental domains.
 These include:

 - Cognitive Development